xl-code/expressconnect/intl.en-US/Physical Connection/Apply for a physical connection interface.md

 # Apply for a physical connection interface {#task_r3h_qfx_dfb .task}

-Before you can establish a physical connection, you need to connect the leased line from your service provider to an Alibaba Cloud access point by applying for a physical connection interface in the Express Connect console.
+You need to apply for a physical connection interface to connect the leased line from your service provider to an Alibaba Cloud access point before you can establish a physical connection.

-Before you apply for a physical connection interface, note the following restrictions:
+Before applying for a physical connection interface, pay attention to the following restrictions:

--   Physical connections do not support interfaces of SDH 155M CPOS, V.35 or G.703.
+-   Access through ports such as 155M CPOS, V.35, and G.703 of the SDH protocol is not supported.
--   Alibaba Cloud provides multiple access points in all regions, except the China \(Qingdao\) and US \(Silicon Valley\) regions.
-Additionally, different access points may have different service provider restrictions.
-For more information, see [Access points](reseller.en-US/Physical Connection/Access points.md#).
+-   Alibaba Cloud provides multiple access points in each available region, except the China \(Qingdao\) and US \(Silicon Valley\) regions.
+Different access points have different service provider restrictions.
+For more information, see [Select an access point](../reseller.en-US/Getting Started (New Console)/Select an access point.md#).

 1. Log on to the [Express Connect](https://partners-intl.console.aliyun.com/#/ri) console.
 2. In the left-side navigation pane, choose **Physical Connections** \> **Physical Connection Interfaces**.